-Rather than learning standard phrases that a university textbook might teach you, Rocket Languages teaches you the language that native speakers actually use—and even slang!
+Rather than learning standard phrases that a university textbook might teach you, Rocket Languages teaches you the language that native speakers actually use—even slang!
 These types of audio lessons would definitely help any learner become conversational in their target language.

 A clear strength of these lessons is the use of native speakers who model proper pronunciation.
-During the podcast and in the subsequent dialogue and extra vocabulary breakdowns, learners hear their target language pronounced properly and clearly, and voice recognition software lets learners record their own speech know how their pronunciation stacks up.
+During the podcast and in the subsequent dialogue and extra vocabulary breakdowns, learners hear their target language pronounced properly and clearly, and voice recognition software lets users record their own speech to know how their pronunciation stacks up.

-- “Hear It!
-Say It!” where learners listen to a word or phrase in their target language and then record their own audio.
+- Hear It!
+Say It! — Learners listen to a word or phrase in the target language and then record their own audio.

-- “Write It!” where learners listen to a word or phrase in their target language and then write it out in that language.
+- Write It! — Learners listen to a word or phrase in the target language and then type it out in that language.
 Any special alphabetical symbols are available on the screen for users to click and insert.

-- Know It! — Learners read an English translation of a word or a phrase and then translate it and record it in the target language.
+- Know It! — Learners read an English translation of a word or phrase and then record their translation in the target language.

 While I found these exercises a little boring since they all deal with the same words and phrases over and over again, Rocket Languages knows that repetition is key, and each repetition of a word or phrase solidifies it in the learner’s brain.

-Culture Lessons: Useful but Not What They Seem
+Language & Culture Lessons: Useful but Not What They Seem

 Culture content includes audio of thousands of common words and phrases, and also covers navigating various language topics.
 In short, it teaches how to discuss past events, nail down proper pronunciation and other essentials that aren’t fully explained in the lessons themselves.

-Track Progress: Useful for Keeping Up
+Track Progress: Helpful for Keeping Up